 Jo Dennis finds beauty in abandoned, deteriorating spaces and objects.
-She responds working intuitively across media: she paints over her photographs, photographs her paintings and uses highly finished materials alongside found objects.
+Her process-led approach to image-making works intuitively across media: she paints over her photographs, photographs her paintings and uses highly finished materials alongside found objects.
 Glass, tarpaulin, acetate, vinyl and wooden board have all become vehicles for her photography.
-These found materials are sometimes the subject of the work and are also often the fabric of the work itself.
-Dennis’s process-led approach to image-making allows her to draw parallels between the incidental layering of paint and time as a multi-layered entity that manifests in derelict and abandoned spaces and buildings.
-Indeed, the notion of ‘layering’ or ‘covering up’ and conversely, ‘revealing’ is integral to her practice both in what she photographs and the way she applies paint.
+These found materials are sometimes the subject of the work and are also often the fabric of the work itself

 For Photo London, Dennis shows new works that typifies her practice, presenting overlaid photographs some of which are hand finished with unique painting techniques.

-The gallery is particularly excited to exhibit for the first time ‘Vacant Positions’, which are from a series of images created from two sets of photographs; one set was taken over the past 5 years in derelict spaces in London, the other taken in the summer of 2017 on the Greek island of Skiathos.
-In this series Dennis uses digital techniques to create multiple exposures of decayed, painted surfaces from derelict buildings in London with photographs of half built skeletal structures and construction sites in Greece.
-This latest body of work further explores the conceptual ideas by visualising emotional connections to past experience allowing a narrative of place and humanity to reveal itself.
+The ‘Vacant Positions’ series are images created from two sets of photographs; one set taken in derelict spaces in London, the other taken of half built skeletal structures on the Greek island of Skiathos in 2017.
+Dennis uses digital techniques to create multiple exposures of decayed.
+The work further explores the conceptual ideas by visualising emotional connections to past experience allowing a narrative of place and humanity to reveal itself.